471lucy/ECE471_duckhunt_spring2022/README.md

 # ECE471_duckhunt_spring2022
 Duck hunt video game computer vision class project solution

+*also note it performs best on level 30 because this is where most of the training data came from*

 ***
 files that were modified/needed to run the solution :